dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 **Job: Filter**

 This job command finds and filters TCST lines down to those meeting the criteria selected by the filter's options.
 The filtered TCST lines are written to a file specified by the **-dump_row** option.
-The TCST output from this job follows the TCST output description in Chapters :ref:`tc-dland` and :ref:`tc-pairs`.
+The TCST output from this job follows the TCST output description in :numref:`tc-dland` and :numref:`tc-pairs`.

 **Job: Summary**